Huy-DNA/sicp/chapter_2-building_abstractions_with_data/02_81/README.md

 (put-coercion 'complex 'complex complex->complex)
 ```

 a.
-With Louis’s coercion procedures installed, what hap- pens if apply-generic is called with two arguments of type scheme-number or two arguments of type complex for an operation that is not found in the table for those types?
+With Louis’s coercion procedures installed, what happens if `apply-generic` is called with two arguments of type scheme-number or two arguments of type complex for an operation that is not found in the table for those types?
 For example, assume that we’ve defined a generic exponentiation operation:

 ```scheme
 (define (exp x y) (apply-generic 'exp x y))